giacomomellone/CARE/README.md

 This project is licensed under the terms of the [license](./LICENSE).

 All the images have been downloaded from [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/home)

+## Support and Contribution

+Feel free to open issues for any bugs or feature requests and contribute through pull requests.

+Certainly!
+You can add an acknowledgment section in the README to mention that the project was designed and powered with the assistance of OpenAI's GPT model.
+Here's an example of how you might write that section:

+## Acknowledgments

+This project was designed and powered in collaboration with OpenAI's GPT, a state-of-the-art machine learning model that assisted in the development and refinement of the code, architecture, and documentation.
+For more information about OpenAI's GPT models, please visit [OpenAI's website](https://openai.com)